AchinthaTM/SellNBuy/README.md

 *Step 4-  After import the project, right click on it select 'Maven ->Update Project'.

+*Step 5-  Open XAMPP Control Panel and start the Apache and MySQL services.

 *Step 6-  Click on admin button of the MySQL service and it will open phpmyadmin.